Guide to Different Types of Homes

 4. Single-Family Homes

 When someone says “house,” this is the type of structure most people probably think of — with a backyard, a garage, maybe a patio or front porch.
-Even if the yard is small, the house sits by itself, and the neighbors are usually at a distance.
+Even if the yard is small, the house sits by itself.
 That can mean more privacy and more control over your environment.

 Of course, that autonomy can come with extra costs, including higher homeowner’s insurance, taxes, maintenance and repairs, and maybe HOA fees.